utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/exporting.md

     ```

 !!!danger
     Similar to the desktop targets, the game copies the needed jar files to the `user://` directory upon first execution or if the files have changed.
-On android this is the applications `files` folder.
+On Android this is the applications `files` folder.
 If you do IO operations on Android, never empty the whole `files` folder!
 Only delete what you have added or exclude the following two files when clearing the `files` folder: `godot-bootstrap-dex.jar` and `main-dex.jar`.

 ## GraalVM Native Image

 !!! warning
-    GraalVM native image is an advanced feature and requires a lot of work to support.
+    GraalVM Native Image is an advanced feature and requires a lot of work to support.
 Especially if you rely on many third party libraries.

 In order to build for graalvm, follow `GraalVM native-image` section in [advanced user guide](./advanced/graal-vm-native-image.md).

 The `main.jar` and `godot-bootstrap.jar` are compiled into a single `usercode` shared library is copied into `pck` during the export process.
 Similar to the regular export versions, the `usercode` shared library is copied to the `user://` dir.
 Don't forget to delete it when creating an uninstaller.

 On desktop platform default export is inferred by the `godot_kotin_configuration.json` file.
 You still can export for `jvm` and `native-image`, by adding feature `export-all-jvm`.
-In this case, the default JVM started by engine is the one from `godot_kotin_configuration.json` and can be overridden by command line.
+In this case, the default JVM started by engine is the one from `godot_kotin_configuration.json` and can be overridden by command-line.

 ## iOS

 !!! warning
     IOS export is experimental.

 Additionally, to the regular GraalVM configuration mentioned above, add the following in `build.gradle.kts`:

 ```kotlin
 godot {
     isGraalNativeImageExportEnabled.set(true)